aburrell/aacgmv2/docs/usage.rst

 Convert MLT
 -----------

-This works in much the same way as :py:mod:`~aacgmv2.wrapper.convert_latlon`.
+This works in much the same way as calling the CLI with the ``convert`` flag.
 The file should only contain a single column of numbers (MLTs or magnetic longitudes, depending on which way you're converting)::